 Continuatio n of Wording, Summa ary, Approvals, and I Distribution

 Agenda Wording

 Summary (Bookers) ······································

 Summary (Backgrou anu,

-Approvals Additional Approvals
+Approvals Additional Approv als

 Dept Head MURRAY, MICHELLE MANAGEMENT & STRATTON, JESSICA

 Division Director BOSTON, MATTHEW

 Accounting Manager MURRAY, MICHELLE

 Legal SCHOEDEL, ELIZABETH

 For the Mayor PICCOLO, MIKE

 Distribution List ·

 Committee Date April 8, 2024 Submitting Department Finance Contact Name Matt Boston Contact Email & Phone mboston@spokanecity.org Council Sponsor(s) Dillon, Cathcart, Navarrete Select Agenda Item Type ☐ Consent Agenda Item Name SBO - County Election Services for Ballot Items Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information During the development of the 2024 budget, it was unclear if the City would go out to ballot for any items.
 Soon after budget adoption, the City decided to go out to ballot for a City charter item regarding re-districting.
 Furthermore, the City is exploring going out to ballot for a property tax levy lid lift.
 To accompany the administration's proposed resolution for a property tax levy lid lift, this SBO is to increase the election services budget by \$300,000 for the increased cost of adding ballot items.
 The last time a lid lift was proposed to the voters, it was in a Feb 2019 special election.
 The City paid a total of \$409,000 to the County for all 2019 election services.
 In just the last five years, the cost of administering elections has dramatically increased due to inflation, so it is expected that the 2024 invoices will be closer to \$500,000.
-Fiscal Impact Approved in current year budget? □ Yes ☒ No □ N/A Total Cost: \$300,000 Current year cost: \$300,000 Subsequent year(s) cost: \$0.00 Narrative: In order to go out to ballot, the City of Spokane must pay Spokane County for election services.
-The City of Spokane always bears the largest cost during any election due to the count of registered voters residing in the City.
-Funding Source ⊠ One-time □ Recurring □ N/A Specify funding source: Reserves Is this funding source sustainable for future years, months, etc?
-No, N/A Expense Occurrence 🗵 One e-time Recurring N/A Other budget impacts: (revenue generating, match requirements, etc.) There is potential for the levy lid lift to generate additional revenue, but it is not guaranteed. please give a brief description as to why) ne proposal have on historically excluded communities?
+Fiscal Impact Approved in current year budget? ☐ Yes ☒ No ☐ N/A Total Cost: \$300,000 Current year cost: \$300,000 Subsequent year(s) cost: \$0.00 Narrative: In order to go out to ballot, the City of Spokane must pay Spokane County for election services.
+The City of Spokane always bears the largest cost during any election due to the count of registered voters residing in the City. and the largest cost daring any election due to the count of registered voters Funding Source , Expense Occurrence 🗵 One e-time Recurring N/A Other budget impacts: (revenu generate additional revenue, b e generating, match requirements, etc.) There is potential for the levy lid lift to out it is not guaranteed. please give a brief description as to why) ne proposal have on historically excluded communities?